Chidoo/HelloWorld/README.md

-# HelloWorld
+HelloWorld

-Practice
-I am very enthusiastic and energetic person.
+I am a very enthusiastic and energetic person.
+Today is Friday